RKenny23/restaurant-page/README.md

 A website for a fake restaurant.

-This project was to practice DOM manipulation using only javascript to create the page.
+This project was to practice DOM manipulation using only javascript to create the page with a little CSS.